tuoyl/hxmt_docker/README.md

 - For Windows

-Sorry, I don't have a Windows operating system, I don't know how it works. please google it and good luck.
+Sorry, I don't have a Windows operating system, I don't know how it works.
+Please google it and good luck.

 Now you create a hxmtsoft container, please run: docker ps -a you may see a new container created like this:
 ```